IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-BufferObjects.rst

 that ``resize(...)`` modifies the number of points and cells.

 The ``pushPoint()`` and ``pushCell()`` methods add new points or cells, they increment the number of points/cells and allocate more memory if needed.
-It is recommended to call ``reserve()`` method before it if you know the number of points and cells, it avoids allocating more memory than needed.
+It is recommended to call ``reserve()`` method before if you know the number of points and cells, it avoids allocating more memory than needed.
 You can call ``adjustAllocatedMemory()`` to reduce the allocated memory to the real number of points and cells.